JipsaMathew/OCR-Translator/Proposal.md

 2. Google Translation API

 # Milestones
-I.	Optical Character Recognition
+I.	Optical Character Recognition:
 Detects and extracts text within an image, with support for a broad range of languages, along with support for automatic language identification.
 This is done with the Optical Character Recognition feature of Google’s Cloud Vision REST api.

 II.
-Translating Output Text
+Translating Output Text:
 The extracted text is send to Google Translate REST api as a JSON request and the api sends the translated text as response which is displayed to the user.
 The Translation API's recognition engine auto detects and supports a wide variety of languages for the Phrase-Based Machine Translation (PBMT) and Neural Machine Translation (NMT) models.
 These languages are specified within a recognition request using language code parameters.
 Most language code parameters conform to ISO-639-1 identifier.